-Cumnock Community Action Plan group are very active and we make our facilities available to them and have many of our congregation volunteering at their events.
+Cumnock Community Action Plan group is very active and we make our facilities available to them and have many of our congregation volunteering at their events.

 A small number of local groups regularly use our halls.

 Our Regular Sunday Worship is held at 12 noon.
 Our small Sunday school attends the first part of worship before going to their own meeting.
-Our numbers of regular attenders has grown to over 30.
+Our number of regular attendees has grown to over 30.